alibaba/BladeDISC/docs/developers/add_custom_call.md

 ### Step2: Translate LMHLO Operator to Custom Call Operator

-In the BladeDISC pass pipeline, it converts a lmhlo operator to a custom call op via `DispatchOp` in `DiscLowerToLibraryCallPass`.
+In the BladeDISC pass pipeline, a lmhlo operator is converted to a custom call op via `DispatchOp` in `DiscLowerToLibraryCallPass`.
 A simple code snippet is as the following: